emhill/151/src/morea/07.Collections-Control/itunes.md

 {% include wod-times.html Rx="<15 min" Av="15-30 min" Sd="30-45 min" DNF="45+ min" %}

-Create an iTunes class that stores a list of songs as an ArrayList, and initialize the list to be empty Create a method addSong to the iTunes class
-Create a main method that adds 3 songs to iTunes (don’t use the default constructor)

 1. Create a new Java Project called `ITunes_uLogin`
 1. Create a new `Song` class with:
     * **4 Fields:** for a song's title, artist, album, & price